umutcalikyilmaz/OptiMA/README.md

 ```

 #### Creating Multi-Agent Model
 After the completion of the steps below, the latest step is to create a `OptiMA::MultiAgentModel` object and modifying it to represent the system to be executed.
 In this process, the user defined agent roles, plugins, transactions, transaction factory (and optinally estimator) are inserted into the model.
-The user is also expected to set additional parameters related to model execution.
+The user is also expected to define the constraints of the models and set additional parameters related to model execution.
 Creation and modification of a `OptiMA::MultiAgentModel` object is demonstrated in the following code block.

 ```c++